chukwumaokere/drake-lighting-app/README.md

 - Lists the rooms in each property
 - Lists all the photos in each room
 - Users can edit to delete photos from property
 - Users can take photos or upload from library to link to property record
+- Users can pull to refresh property views and room views and gallery view

 ## TODO:
 - Finish dashboard page
 - ~~launchCamera should prompt actionsheet~~